-A little conversion job later, you can download The Swift Programming Language 5.3 in PDF format right here (last updated September 20, 2020): (Note, the cover still has the beta badge at the top, but as far as I can tell, this is the final release version of the book for 5.3.)
+A little conversion job later, you can download The Swift Programming Language 5.4 in PDF format right here (last updated May 3, 2021):

 The license remains the same as before: Creative Commons Attribution 4.0 International (CC BY 4.0) License.
 The content is also exactly the same, but conversion being what it is, if you find any conversion errors, please email.